FenixAlliance/ABS.Docs/README.md

 ## Author

-👤 **Fenix Alliance Inc.**
+👤 **Alliance Business Holdings Inc.**

 - Website: https://fenix-alliance.com
 - Twitter: [@fenixalliance](https://twitter.com/fenixalliance)
 - Github: [@fenixalliance](https://github.com/fenixalliance)
-- LinkedIn: <a href="https://www.linkedin.com/company/FenixAlliance/" target="_blank">Fenix Alliance on LinkedIn</a>
+- LinkedIn: <a href="https://www.linkedin.com/company/FenixAlliance/" target="_blank">Alliance Business Holdings on LinkedIn</a>

 ## Logo and Trademark

-The brand name Alliance Business Suite and its logos are trademarks of Fenix Alliance S.A.S in Colombia and Fenix Alliance Inc in other countries ("Fenix Alliance").
+The brand name Alliance Business Suite and its logos are trademarks of Alliance Business Holdings S.A.S in Colombia and Alliance Business Holdings Inc in other countries ("Alliance Business Holdings").

-Fenix Alliance owns and oversees the trademarks for the ABS name and logos.
+Alliance Business Holdings owns and oversees the trademarks for the ABS name and logos.
 We have developed this trademark usage policy with the following goals in mind:

 - We’d like to make it easy for anyone to use the ABS name or logo for community-oriented efforts that help spread and improve ABS.
 - We’d like to make it clear how ABS-related businesses and projects can (and cannot) use the ABS name and logo.